hapax/hapax.github.io/assets/minimal-networks.md

 Once we have completely pruned the network, there is only a single path connecting any two nodes $A$ and $B$.
 Such a network is called a *tree* because of the way it branches.
-An example is shown in Figure 14.
+An example is shown in Figure 12.

 <figure>
     <div style="text-align:center"><img src
     ="/images/posts/steiner14.png" width="35%"/>
-		    <figcaption><i>Figure 14.
+		    <figcaption><i>Figure 12.
 A tree network, with unique
     paths between each node.</i></figcaption>
 	</div>
 	</figure>

 Our reasoning shows that minimal networks are trees.
-The number of nodes in the network is $N = n + h$, where $n$ is the number of fixed nodes and $h$ counts the hubs we add to make the network as short as possible.
+The number of nodes in the network is $N = n + h$, where $n$ is the number of fixed nodes and $h$ counts the hubs added to make the network as short as possible.
-For instance, in Figure 14 we have $N = 10$.
+In Figure 12, for instance, we have $N = 10$.
-The number of edges is $E = 8$, which is $N - 1$, and is no coincidence.
+The number of edges $E = 9$ is one less than the number of nodes.
-For *any* tree, it turns out that $E = N - 1$.
+This is not a coincidence, and for *any* tree, it turns out that $E = N - 1$.
-To prove this, we first need to know that (unlike real life), in network theory, every tree has leaves.
+To prove this, we first need to know that (unlike real life), in graph theory, every tree has leaves.

 ---

 *Exercise 9 (trees and leaves).*
-A *leaf* is a node with a single edge, e.g. the nodes $J$, $D$, $G$, and $I$ in Figure 14.
+A *leaf* is a node with a single edge, e.g. the nodes $J$, $D$, $G$, and $I$ in Figure 12.
 Part (a) will show what we need, namely that every tree has a leaf, and parts (b) and (c) probe this question a little more deeply.
-To begin, we will choose a node at random (red in Figure 15) and count the number of steps to each other node.
+To begin, we will choose a node at random (red in Figure 13) and count the number of steps to each other node.
 Since there is a unique path between two nodes in a tree, this is well-defined.

 <figure>
     <div style="text-align:center"><img src
     ="/images/posts/steiner15.png" width="80%"/>
-		    <figcaption><i>Figure 15.
+		    <figcaption><i>Figure 13.
 Finding leaves in a tree.</i></figcaption>
 	</div>
 	</figure>